ojhavk/ojhavk.github.io/index.md

 ## Deep Learning
 (_Security, Explainability and Trustworthiness of AI_) <br>
-In Deep Learning, I work on **Neural Network Architecture Search and Analysis**.
+In Deep Learning, I work on **Neural Architecture Search and Analysis**.
 My original works have been about developing algorithms like **Backpropagation Neural Tree** with a long-term goal of developing neuroscience-informed new neural network algorithm design.
 The image below shows the computation of this neural tree algorithm and other computational models of the literature.

 <p align="center">